keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/analysisdefinition.md

           * `inRange` -- value is inclusively in the defined range
           * `notInRange` --  value is exclusivly out of the defined range

-              Each of these operators require two operators:
+             Each of these operators require two arguments:

                  * `lowBound` -- minimum value of the range included or excluded
                  * `highBound` -- maximum value of the range included or excluded
         <!-- markdownlint-disable -->
         * **warning** (optional) -- criteria for a warning, specified in the same way as the `failure` field.